You may be required to file organizing documents with the South Carolina Secretary of State as a first step to starting your business.

 Once you have completed the online application you should receive a copy of your Certificate of Existence (Certificate of Good Standing) within 24 hours.
 Out-of-state businesses will receive a Certificate of Authority.

-Learn more about filing your registration with the SC Secretary of State Office.
+Learn more about this process from the SC Secretary of State Office.

 BOS TIPS:

-- This is a statewide business name registration and is NOT a business license.
-Business licenses are applied for locally with the county and/or municipality where your business is located.
+- This is NOT your business license.
+You should apply for your business license with the county and/or municipality where your business is located.

-- Sole proprietors and general partnerships do not need to register their business with SCSOS.
+- Sole proprietors and general partnerships do not need to file organizing documents with the Secretary of State.